deton57/OKE-GitOps/part1.md

 Now, from your Cloud Shell, run the following command: kubectl get ns
-This will retrieve a list of all the created namespaces on your OKE cluster.
+This will retrieve a list of all the created namespaces on your OKE cluster:

 NAME              STATUS   AGE
 cattle-system     Active   11h
 default           Active   11h